root-foundation/root/README.md

 ## RootNet

-Personal tokens and the NetworkToken that we discussed earlier are part of a larger system — RootNet.
+Personal tokens and the NetworkToken that we discussed earlier are part of a larger system — *RootNet*.

-RootNet is a network a network designed to enable a more *true*, *holistic* notion of value to emerge — so that we can efficiently push resources to what we *actually* value.
+RootNet is a network designed to enable a more *true*, *holistic* notion of value to emerge — so that we can efficiently push resources to what we *actually* value.

 On RootNet, activity is not divided.
 There is no distinction between social and financial.
-RootNet is based on a single primitive — *the token* — that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
+RootNet is based on a single primitive — *the token* — that represents *potential*, that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
 Each user on RootNet is assigned a *personal token*.

 The token represents its holder's potential to create value.
 Users can hold *equity* in tokens.
 Users *value* a token by transacting on its shares.
 And importantly, a token's value is *grounded in reality*: in its holder's equities in other tokens, companies, or their own revenue.
 By enabling users to transact seamlessly on tokens, RootNet enables users to allocate resources to what (individuals, collectives, or expressions) they value, *immediately*.